This article was written by Jungle Scout ecommerce experts with some assistance from artificial intelligence.

-It’s a great way for Amazon sellers to retain customers and increase recurring revenue for your business — especially for those who sell some type of consumable or single-use product that customers would need to reorder monthly:
+It’s a great way for Amazon sellers to retain customers and increase recurring revenue for your business

 - Baby diapers

 In this article, we’ll explore how Amazon Subscribe & Save works, show you how to use it and investigate its potential impact on your FBA business.

 - Amazon Subscribe & Save FBA eligibility requirements

 - What discounts can sellers set with Subscribe & Save?